-Richard Durrant, Guitarist.
+Richard Durrant, guitarist.
 Sunday 22 June 2025.
 Brighton Open Air Theatre.
 2pm.
 Review by Janet Lawrence

 “There’s nothing pure about the Bach piece I’m going to play,” he says at the start, “in D minor instead of C minor.“ And at the finish, gives a slight bow to the claps: “I do like playing here,” he declares.
 “The atmosphere you get in this place.”

 And so to the 17th century’s Henry Purcell and some high baroque music.
 He talks about the piece; plays it on his bog oak made guitar, telling the story of how it was fashioned from a 5000-year-old fallen tree trunk.
 His enthusiasm is catching.
-Abhors electric guitars, he says, preferring his rich-sounding acoustic instruments.
+Rather than electric guitars, he says, he prefers his rich-sounding acoustic instruments.

 He’s a personal friend of the English composer John Dowland, he claims, referring to the next piece by the man who actually spanned the 16th and 17th centuries, living to what might then have been a ripe old age of 64.